-Any shareholder who holds one or more ordinary share(s) on March 21, 2024, at 10:00 p.m.
+Any shareholder who holds one or more ordinary share(s) on March 31, 2025, at 10:00 p.m.
 Luxembourg time, 4:00 p.m.
 EDT (the "Record Date") will be admitted to the Annual General Meeting, and may attend the Annual General Meeting and vote, as applicable, in person or by proxy.
 Any shareholder who holds one or more preferred share(s) on the Record Date may attend the Annual General Meeting in person or be represented by proxy, but cannot vote.

-Please consult the Proxy Statement enclosed herewith, and also available on the Company's website, as to the procedures for attending the Annual General Meeting or to be represented by proxy.
-Copies of the Company's consolidated financial statements and its annual accounts for the year ended December 31, 2023, together with the reports of the Board of Directors and the statutory auditor are available at www.ardaghmetalpackaging.com/corporate/investors/agm.
+Please consult the Proxy Statement enclosed herewith, also available on the Company's website, as to the procedures for attending the Annual General Meeting or to be represented by proxy.
+Copies of the Company's consolidated financial statements and its annual accounts for the year ended December 31, 2024, together with the reports of the Board of Directors of the Company and the statutory auditor are available at https://ir.ardaghmetalpackaging.com/financial-information/financial-results.

-Please note that powers of attorney or proxy cards must be received by the tabulation agent (Computershare), no later than 6:00 p.m.
-Luxembourg time, 12:00 p.m.
-EDT, on May 14, 2024, in order for such votes to be taken into account.
+Please note that powers of attorney or proxy cards must be received by the tabulation agent (Computershare), no later than 5:59 a.m.
+Luxembourg time, on May 23, 2025, 11:59 p.m.
+EDT, on May 22, 2025, in order for such votes to be taken into account.